 Colorado’s challenging climate is not ideal for growing roses, but through proper cultivar selection of roses and companion plants, this garden will showcase sustainable horticultural practices for growing roses in the Rocky Mountain region.
 Sustainability is a core value at the Gardens and this garden will provide the opportunity to demonstrate acceptable conditions for plants that usually prefer moist habitats and acidic soils without using chemicals.

 Completing this garden will enable visitors to enjoy the environment created by Denver architect J.J.
 Benedict in 1927.
-The new garden will be a compliment to the Beaux Arts house, a local landmark, listed on the National Register of Historic Places.
+The new garden is a compliment to the Beaux Arts house, a local landmark, listed on the National Register of Historic Places.
 Work to repair and restore the original tile roof of the house, funded by the State Historical Fund, was completed late 2013, followed by construction of the garden beginning early in 2014.